-Mine service and construction roads and major haul roads have been largely constructed, including all required access roads, including:
+Mine service and construction roads and major haul roads have largely been constructed, including:

 - roads to existing sediment and environmental dams; - ring roads around infrastructure (e.g. CHPP); - roads to mine water dams; - roads to the Fines Emplacement Area; - roads to the explosive storages; - roads to the open cuts and Overburden Emplacement; and - the service road access under the relocated 66 kV line.